What is SmartAppoint Service?

 SmartAppoint Service is the first-of-its-kind policy service in the market.

-It’s a free service which allows you to appoint ahead of time, your family member as a Designated Person.
+It’s a free service which allows you to set up ahead of time, your family member as a Designated Person.
 Your Designated Person can file a claim and access the claim payment on your behalf with valid medical certificates, should you face the unfortunate situation of mental incapacitation due to sicknesses or unforeseen circumstances.

 This service is applicable to selected medical and critical illness products only.